afolivieri/telegram_overseer/README.md

 ## Introduction
 Welcome to the Telegram Overseer user guide!
 This tool is designed for easy data collection and analysis from Telegram.
 It's user-friendly for non-programmers, providing insights through various commands.

+## Requirements:

+**Python Version: Python 3.10 is required for running this version of Telegram Overseer.**

 ## Updates

 ### Version 1.01